Adroiti/docs-for-code-review-tools/RuboCop/Rails-RelativeDateConstant.md

-Pattern: Rails/RelativeDateConstant
+Pattern: Relative date assigned to constant

 Issue: -

 ## Description

 This cop checks whether constant value isn't relative date.
-Because the relative date will be evaluated only once.
+Relative date will be evaluated only once.

 ### Example